dcledanor/hello-world/README.md

 Hi Everyone!
 I am vew to technology, but I am at it to stay.
-The best thing in my current world when I understand a technological concept.
+The best thing in my current world is when I understand a technological concept.